 - Select the arguments of the filter.
 Depending on the filter type selected, you will be prompted to select a set of specific arguments.

-You can select columns or also enter free text by clicking this icon , as is sometimes required for an operation.
+You can select columns or enter free text by clicking the pencil icon , if the operation requires it.
 For example, you might filter for URLs that contain the string bing.
 Then choose normal to include the filtered events, or select negated to exclude the filtered events.

 - Click Filter data when you're done.
 The data table will only show those events that meet the conditions of the filter applied.